 1. Hypercholesterolemia

-Results of crossbreeding of homozygous WHHL rabbits with normal rabbits show that the plasma cholesterol levels of the offsprig are normal.
-Rabbits with hypercholesterolemia are observed in about half of the offsprig in cross-breeding of homozygous WHHL rabbits with heterozygous WHHL rabbits, and in about one-fourth of the offspring in cross-breeding of heterozygous WHHL rabbits with heterozygous WHHL rabbits.
+Results of cross-breeding between homozygous WHHL rabbits and normal rabbits show that the offfspring had normal plasma cholesterol levels.
+Rabbits with hypercholesterolemia are observed in about half of the offsprig in cross-breeding between homozygous WHHL rabbits withand heterozygous WHHL rabbits, and in about one-fourth of the offspring in cross-breeding between heterozygous WHHL rabbits with heterozygous WHHL rabbits.
 In cross-breeding of homozygous WHHL rabbits with homozygous WHHL rabbits, all offspring suffer from hypercholesterolemia.
-These results indicate that hypercholesterolemia WHHL rabbit is genetically recessive (Bull Azabu Vet Coll 1977; 2: 99-124 (Japanese)).
-In our preivious experience, the plasma cholesterol levels were less than 300 mg/dl in heterozygous WHHL rabbits and more than 300 mg/dl in homozygotes when fed standard chow.
+These results indicate that hypercholesterolemia is genetically recessive in WHHL rabbits (Bull Azabu Vet Coll 1977; 2: 99-124 (Japanese)).
+In our experience, when fed a standard diet, plasma total cholesterol levels at 3 months of age were less than 300 mg/dl in heterozygous WHHL rabbits and more than 300 mg/dl in homozygous rabbits.

-In human familial hypercholesterolemia in which there is a genetic abnormality in the LDL receptor, serum total cholesterol level in heterozygous patients is intermediate between homozygous patients and healthy subjects, hypercholesterolemia dominantly inherits.
-Hypercholesterolemia in WHHL rabbits is also caused only by abnormality of LDL receptor gene, but serum total cholesterol level of heterozygote is almost normal.
-In experiments using fibroblasts, LDL receptor protein synthesis of WHHL rabbit heterozygote is about 50% of normal cells (Mol Biol Med 1983; 1(3): 353-367.) and LDL binding activity is about 50% of normal (Eur J Biochem 1981;557-564. ).
-The cause is unknown, but it is possible that it is derived from meals.
+In human familial hypercholesterolemia caused by an abnormality in the LDL receptor gene, the plasma total cholesterol level in heterozygous patients is intermediate between that of homozygous patients and healthy subjects, and hypercholesterolemia is inherited dominantly.
+Hypercholesterolemia in WHHL rabbits is also caused by an abnormality in the LDL receptor gene, but the plasma total cholesterol level in heterozygous rabbits is almost normal.
+In experiments using fibroblasts, LDL receptor protein synthesis in WHHL rabbit heterozygotes was approximately 50% of that in normal cells (Mol Biol Med 1983; 1(3): 353-367), and LDL binding activity was approximately 50% of that in normal cells (Eur J Biochem 1981;557-564).
+The reason for this difference in plasma total cholesterol levels between human familial hypercholesterolemia heterozygotes and WHHL rabbit heterozygotes is unclear, but it may be due to differences in the diets of rabbits and humans, since standard rabbit chow contains little lipid.

 2. Coronary atherosclerosis

-Even though plasma cholesterol levels are comparable, not all WHHL rabbits have coronary atherosclerosis.
-Even when male and female with severe coronary lesions are mated, there is a difference in the degree of progression of coronary artery lesion in their child rabbits.
-The result of selective breeding suggests that the onset of coronary atherosclerosis is regulated by multiple genes (Atherosclerosis 1985; 56: 71-79; Atherosclerosis 1992; 96: 43-52).
-In addition, severity of coronary lesions decreased if selective breeding is not performed appropriately.
-These observations suggest that multiple genes are involved in the development and progression of coronary lesions.
+Despite having similar plasma cholesterol levels, not all WHHL rabbits developed coronary atherosclerosis.
+Even when males with severe coronary artery disease were mated with females with severe coronary artery disease, the extent of progression of coronary artery disease in the offspring varied.
+The result of selective breeding suggests that the onset and/or progression of coronary atherosclerosis is regulated by multiple genes (Atherosclerosis 1985; 56: 71-79; Atherosclerosis 1992; 96: 43-52).
+In addition, in the absence of appropriate selective breeding, the severity of coronary artery disease was reduced.
+These observations suggest that multiple genes are involved in the development and progression of coronary artery disease.

-Although the whole genome of rabbits including WHHL rabbits has been published (Sci Rep. 2016 Jun 1;6:26942), genes involved in the development and progression of coronary artery lesions have not yet been identified.
+Although the entire genome of rabbits, including WHHL rabbits, has been published, genes involved in the development and progression of coronary artery lesions have not yet been identified (Sci Rep. 2016 Jun 1;6:26942).

 VII.
 Acute Coronary Syndromes

-When bolus intravenous injection of ergonovine under continuous infusion of norepinephrine, ST elevation and ST decline are observed in the electrocardiogram, and these changes are normalized by administration of nitroglycerin.
-Reduction and recovery of coronary blood flow can be confirmed by coronary angiography.
-These changes inidicate the occurrence of coronary spasm.
-In echocardiography, the systolic ventricular diameter increases when spasm occurs, causing heart contraction failure.
-Serum myocardial ischemic markers (H-FABP, cTroponin-I, Myoglobin) increase 4 hours after the occurrence of spasm.
+When WHHLMI rabbits were given a bolus of ergonovine intravenously while receiving a continuous infusion of norepinephrine, ST elevation and ST depression were observed on the electrocardiogram, and these changes were normalized by administration of nitroglycerin.
+Coronary angiography showed a decrease in coronary blood flow with ergonovine administration and a restoration of coronary blood flow with nitroglycerin administration.
+These changes indicate the development of coronary artery spasm.
+Echocardiography showed that systolic ventricular diameter was enlarged after the onset of coronary artery spasm, resulting in cardiac systolic dysfunction.
+Serum myocardial ischemia markers (H-FABP, c-troponin I, and myoglobin) were elevated 4 hours after the onset of coronary artery spasm.

 VIII.
 Other abnormal findings

-Keratopathy occurring at a frequency of about 10%: Apparently, there are rabbits whose eyes are white and muddy (Vet Pathol 1988; 25(2): 173-174).
-The cause is infiltration of macrophages into the cornea.
+Keratopathy occurs in approximately 10% of WHHLMI rabbits.
+Some rabbits may develop cloudy white eyes (Vet Pathol 1988; 25(2): 173-174).
+The cause is thought to be macrophage infiltration into the cornea.

-Although it is very infrequent, tumors such as lymphoma may occur.
+Although very rare, tumors such as lymphomas develop.

 IX.
 Species difference (Comparison with transgenic or KO mice)